 Shostakovich worked quickly, averaging only three days for each piece.
 As each was completed he would invite Nikolayeva to his Moscow apartment to show off his work.
 The complete work was written between October 10, 1950 and February 25, 1951.
 He dedicated it to her, and she premiered it in Leningrad December 23, 1952.

 On a formal level, Shostakovich’s Opus 87 (not to be confused from his ’24 Preludes’ Op.
 34) has significant differences from Bach’s 48.
-The compositions don’t move upwards in chromatic steps, but rather in relative major/minor pairs around the circle of fifths: C major, A minor, G major, E minor, D major, B minor, and so on – the same organization as Johann Nepomuk Hummel’s set of 24 preludes (1815) and Chopin’s and Joseph Christoph Kessler’s sets (both 1839, apparently a very good year for such cycles).
+Here the compositions don’t move upwards in chromatic steps, but rather in relative major/minor pairs around the circle of fifths: C major, A minor, G major, E minor, D major, B minor, and so on – the same organization as Johann Nepomuk Hummel’s set of 24 preludes (1815) and Chopin’s and Joseph Christoph Kessler’s sets (both 1839, apparently a very good year for such cycles).
+Wikipedia, Music written in all major and/or minor keys

 “In his Preludes and Fugues, Shostakovich never loses sight of the Bach model that inspired him, but still employs all the harmonic and other possibilities available to a mid-20th-century composer.
 Many of the pieces in the cycle possess an improvisatory, unfettered character; they are aware of tradition without being paralyzed by it.
 Shostakovich does not make obvious direct references to the Bach cycle.
 The preludes and fugues in each pair are more closely linked thematically and harmonically than is the case in Bach, and there is no pause between them in performance.”
 (Harlow Robinson).